Learning the PCB Design Software Shortcuts to Hack Your Design Growth

 Part of an Interactive Interface is to Toggle Views

-Switching between views will become a common practice when your design becomes more mature.
+Switching between views will become a common practice as a designer's printed circuit board skills advance.
 You’ll want to make sure you’re used to switching views so as to transfer between them seamlessly and without stumbling around for the right keys.

 - Again, the common (but boring) way to switch between views is to navigate to the ‘View’ menu to select between ‘Board Planning Mode’, ‘2D Layout Mode’, and ‘3D Layout Mode’.

 - You can also press either ‘1’, ‘2’, or ‘3’ to switch between board planning, 2D, and 3D respectively.
 Literally as easy as one, two, or three.